Updated on March 15th, 2019 by Jonathan Weber

-In this article we will look at the three biggest publicly traded book publishing companies: Scholastic (SCHL), John-Wiley & Sons (JW-A), and Pearson plc (PSO), the parent company of Random House.
+In this article we will look at the three biggest publicly traded book publishing companies: Scholastic (SCHL), John-Wiley & Sons (JW.A), and Pearson plc (PSO), which is the parent company of Random House.

-All three stocks pay dividends to shareholders, and are among 674 dividend-paying consumer cyclical stocks.
+All three of these companies pay dividends to shareholders, and are included in our list of 674 consumer cyclical stocks.

-They are ranked by estimated total returns over the coming five years in this article, and more data on each company is available through the Sure Analysis research database.
+The three stocks are ranked by estimated total returns over the coming five years.
+More data on each company is available through the Sure Analysis Research Database.

 Book Publishing Stock #3: Scholastic (SCHL)

-Scholastic is the smallest company among the three major publishers, with a market capitalization of $1.5 billion.
-Scholastic, which publishes children’s books, teaching material and magazines, was founded in 1920 and is headquartered in New York, NY.
+Scholastic is the smallest company among the three we will look at in this article, as its market capitalization is just $1.4 billion.
+Scholastic, which publishes children’s books, teaching material and magazines, was founded in 1920 and is headquartered in New York.

-Scholastic’s Education segment has generated low-single digits revenue growth in recent quarters, which should be possible in future years as well, since the company has invested into its sales force.
-International revenue is a separate catalyst, with 8% international growth last quarter.
+Scholastic’s Education segment has generated low-single digits revenue growth in recent quarters, which should be possible in future years as well, the company recently has invested in its sales force to keep its positive sales momentum intact and to capitalize on market opportunities.

-Scholastic has a very strong balance sheet, with total debt of just $8 million, compared with approximately $360 million in cash and cash equivalents.
-The high net-cash position (relative to the company’s size) will allow Scholastic to continue with investments into technology, while also keeping shareholder returns via dividends and share repurchases at a high level.
+Scholastic has a strong balance sheet, its net debt totaled just $345 million at the end of Q2, which was down $30 million year over year.
+Scholastic also holds a $360 million cash position that will allow it to continue with investments into technology while also keeping shareholder returns via dividends and share repurchases at a high level.

-Through a combination of 13%-14% earnings per share growth, price-to-earnings ratio compression, and a 1.4% dividend yield, we forecast annual total returns of 4%-5% for Scholastic through 2023.
+Through a combination of earnings per share growth (6%-7% annually), multiple compression headwinds (-5% annual impact on total returns) and a dividend that yields 1.5%, we forecast annual total returns of just ~3% for Scholastic through 2024.

 Book Publishing Stock #2: Pearson plc (PSO)

-The company has cut its dividend twice throughout the last two years, which has brought down Pearson’s dividend yield to 2.0%.
-Combined with the unconvincing dividend track record, Pearson is an unattractive income investment.
+The company has cut its dividend twice during the last couple of years, which has brought down Pearson’s dividend yield to 2.0%, which, in combination with the unconvincing dividend track record, makes Pearson a rather unattractive income investment.

-Pearson has paid down a significant amount of debt through 2017, lowering its long term debt position from $1.4 billion to $600 million.
-This is a good financial decision to make, since interest rates are rising.
-The lower interest expenses Pearson will endure going forward will be a positive for its profitability in the long run.
+Pearson has made a lot of progress in lowering its debt level, as debt declined from $1.4 billion in 2016 to less than $200 million in 2018.
+This is an opportune move during times of rising interest rates, and the lower interest expenses Pearson will endure going forward will be a positive for its profitability in the long run.

 Book Publishing Stock #1: John Wiley & Sons (JW-A)

-Shares of the company are trading at roughly 18 times this year’s earnings, which is not a very high valuation, but it is slightly higher than John Wiley & Sons’ historic valuation.
-We see the company’s multiple decline to 17 over the coming years, which results in a small headwind to total returns going forward.
+Shares of the company are trading at roughly 15 times this year’s earnings, representing a discount versus John Wiley & Sons’ historic valuation of ~17 times net profits.
+We see the company’s multiple expand towards that level over the coming years, which results in a ~2.5% annual tailwind for the company’s total returns going forward.

-We forecast that shares of the company will provide the highest total returns among the three companies covered in this article, at ~7% annually, through a combination of earnings per share growth and dividends, partially offset by multiple contraction (a 1.5% annual headwind).
+We forecast that shares of the company will provide the highest total returns among the three companies covered in this article, at 10%-11% annually, through a combination of earnings per share growth (5%-6%), dividends (2.9%), and multiple expansion (2.5% annually).

-Due to its highest total return potential, combined with the best growth track record and the lowest cyclicality, John Wiley & Sons appears to be the best publishing stock today.
+Due to offering the most promising total return outlook, combined with the best growth track record and the lowest cyclicality, John Wiley & Sons looks like the best publishing company right now.